kristianernst/kristianernst.github.io/_posts/2023-09-07-autoencoders.markdown

 # Autoencoders

 In brief, an autoencoder is a neural network that attempts to “copy” its input to its output.
+These notes are deeply inspired by the book [Deep Learning](https://www.deeplearningbook.org/contents/autoencoders.html) by Ian Goodfellow, Yoshua Bengio and Aaron Courville.

 The network consists of two parts: an **encoder** and a **decoder**, the encoder translates input into an intermediate state.
 The decoder takes this intermediate state and tries to output something that is approximates the input.